texhex/BiosSledgehammer/README.md

 On the other hand, device families (like the EliteBook 830/840/850 series) share all firmware files as they share the same base board.
 Also 95% of all options are available for the entire family, which means the settings could also be shared.
 Sharing saves a lot of space and makes updates a breeze, but an update can have an unwanted effect for one of the members.

-To balance both needs, model specific settings are prioritized over shared files, and each shared setting needs to be defined separately.
+To balance both needs, model specific files are prioritized over shared files, and each shared setting needs to be defined separately.
 This way, you can mix and match specific and shared items as you need.

 If any configuration file is not found in the model folder, BIOS Sledgehammer will always check if a file named ``Shared-<Configuration File>.txt`` exists.
 For example, if ``BIOS-Update.txt`` does not exist, it will check if the file ``Shared-BIOS-Update.txt`` exists.
 This file only contains a single value *Directory* that names the directory below ``\Shared`` where the file can be found:

 ```cfg
 # Shared directory for EliteBook 8xx Gen 4